What’s the Average Salary in Germany?

 Language skills play a critical role in job opportunities, with German fluency often leading to higher-paying roles, especially outside tech and finance where German is less essential.

-Average Salary by State in Germany
+Average Salary in Germany by State: Regional Breakdown

-Average Salaries by Federal State
+Average Salaries by German State: Full Comparison

 Federal StateAverage Annual Salary (€)